yugasun/site/content/intro/quick-start.md

 You can play around with different parameters to see it work.
 You can also play with different aspects of the `event` object.

 In this section, we learned about the Lambda event model for HTTP events.
-We
+We found out how to use the event object inside our function for dynamic behavior.

 ## Adding a database resource

+Simple endpoints are fun, but interesting applications almost always require some sort of state.
+In this section, we'll learn how to provision a DynamoDB table with the Serverless Framework to be used in your Serverless application.
+Then, we'll implement two endpoints -- one to store state and one to retrieve it.

+First, let's provision a database.
+In your `serverless.yml`, you can provision infrastructure using the `resources` key.
+When using the AWS provider, you provision these resources using [CloudFormation](https://aws.amazon.com/cloudformation/).

+We'll provision a DynamoDB table as it's a Serverless-friendly database service due to it's managed scaling, low maintenance, and pricing model.
+It's a NoSQL database with a key-object model.

+When provisioning a DynamoDB table, you need to specify a hash key to uniquely identify each key.
+We'll use a hash key of `name`

 ## Debugging your application with logs
 ## Viewing your service metrics
 ## Cleaning up and next steps